Mahendra-5/DataAnalysis/README.md

 - **Analytical team:** Responsible for collecting, analyzing, and reporting data.
 - **Executive team:** Decide whether to approve the marketing program.

-**Business task:** Building general awareness about whether the company is more profitable or converting casual riders to members is more profitable.
+**Business task:** Whether building general awareness about the company is more profitable or converting casual riders to members is more profitable.
 **My task:** How do annual members and casual riders use Cyclistic’s bikes differently?

 ### PREPARE PHASE